Picking Your Next Pistol

 If you’re picking a new handgun, it can be daunting because there’s so many options.
 For many people, they are looking for one pistol right now – perhaps their first or second.
 Hopefully this video and information will make it much easier to choose what’s best for you.

+Typically people are picking a pistol for self defense.
+So these recommendations are to help especially with that use.
 There’s a ton of sizes, but I break all the sizes into two categories – FAT and THIN.

-Fat guns are easier and perfect for home defense, fun at the range, or taking a class.
-Thin guns are perfect for carry because they’re easier to hide.
 It’s easier to shoot a bigger gun (assuming these are all 9mm), than a smaller gun, but it’s easier to hide a smaller gun on you.
 So my first question is, “Is this mostly for home defense or mostly for carry?”
-I ask mostly because people will often say, “Yeah, both.”
+I emphasize mostly because people will often say, “Yeah, both.”
 Remember that whatever gun you choose, it’ll be easy for one area and harder for the other.
 So what’s it mostly for?

 If you’re trying to split the difference because it’ll be your only gun for a while, perhaps think about carrying it and get the biggest THIN gun you can with the most capacity.